dnarayanan/powderday/docs/parameters_description.rst

     Gas hydrogen density for calcualting nebular emission in units of cm^-3.
 (Default: 10)

-:DIG_min_factor:
+:DIG_min_logU:

+    Only gas cells with ionization parameter greater than this are considered for DIG calculation.
+    This is done so as to speed up the calculation by ignoring the cells that do not have enough energy to produce any substantial emission.
+(Defualt: -6.0)

+:use_black_sed:

-    For DIG CLOUDY calculations we use Black (1987) SED as a template.
-The normalization of the SED is set by a parameter called  "Factor".
+    If set, Black (1987) ISRF is used as the input SED shape for DIG CLOUDY calculations else, the input SED shape is calulated by by taking a distance weighted average of the CLOUDY output spectrum of nearby young stars.
+The normalization of the SED is set by the total energy above the lyman limit dumped in each cell.
+(Default: False)

-    It is the ratio of total energy dumped in a cell to the total energy of the Black (1987) SED, which we use as the template for setting the SED shape for calculating DIG emission.
-This parameter sets the minimum factor that the code uses for calculation.
-    For example, setting this parameter to 1 causes the code to ignore all the cells that have a factor < 1 or in other words ignore all the cells where the total energy dumped is less than the integrated energy of the Black (1987) SED.
-(Default: 1)
+:stars_max_dist:

+    Only stars within this distance (Units: Kpc) are considered for getting the input spectrum shape.
+(Default = 1)

+:max_stars_num:

+     This sets the upper limit on the number of stars that are used for calculating the input spectrum shape.

 DEBUGGING AND CLEAN UP
 ~~~~~~~~~~~~~~~~~~~~~~